Jump to main navigation Skip to Content

 Senate Commissions

-The Senate Commissions support the DFG with policy advice by, for instance, preparing statements on research-related issues that are relevant to society according to purely scientific standards.
+The DFG Senate Commissions support the statutory task of policy advice by, for instance, preparing statements on research-related issues that are relevant to society according to purely scientific standards.
 Furthermore, they are an important part of academic self-governance as they, for example, address questions with special coordination requirements for specific research disciplines.

 The Senate Commissions are divided into two categories: